LLNL/axom/src/axom/mir/docs/sphinx/mir_utilities.rst

 ############################

-When writing algorithms that construct Blueprint data, it is helpful to force Conduit to allocate its memory through Axom's allocation routines and then make an axom::ArrayView of the Conduit node.
-This prevents data from having to be copied from an Axom data structure since it can be constructed from the start inside the Conduit node.
+When writing algorithms that construct Blueprint data, it is helpful to force Conduit to allocate its memory through Axom's allocation routines and then make an ``axom::ArrayView`` of the data in the Conduit node.
+This prevents data from having to be copied from an Axom data structure into a Conduit node since it can be constructed from the start inside the Conduit node.
+The size of the array must be known.

 The ``axom::mir::utilities::blueprint::ConduitAllocateThroughAxom``
 class is a template class that takes an execution space as a template argument and it